GeorgeNikou/mySQL_workspace/Module 2/Labs/Lab 4 - project/README.md

 Q. What did you think was difficult but proved to be easy/easier?

-A. Seeing as how I havent create an actual relational database from scratch since the first module, I assumed it was going to be hard but was only a tedius task.
+A. I havent created an actual relational database from scratch since the first module, so I obviously assumed it was going to be hard but was only a tedius task.

 Q. What did you not finish or remains incomplete?